open-policy-agent/eopa/docs/enterprise-opa/reference/cli-reference.md

 ## eopa run

-Start Enterprise OPA in interactive or server mode
+Start EOPA in interactive or server mode

 ### Synopsis

-Start an instance of Enterprise OPA.
+Start an instance of EOPA.

 To run the interactive shell: